Mossi people

-Map of Burkina Faso; the Mossi primarily in the pink area.
+An ethnic map of Burkina Faso.
+The Mossi primarily live in the pink area.

 The Mossi or Mosi are a Gur ethnic group native to modern Burkina Faso, primarily the Volta River basin.
-The Mossi are the largest ethnic group in Burkina Faso, constituting 52% of the population, or about 11.1 million people.
-The other 48% of Burkina Faso's population is composed of more than 60 ethnic groups, mainly the Gurunsi, Senufo, Lobi, Bobo, Bissa and Fulani.
+The Mossi are the largest ethnic group in Burkina Faso, constituting 52% of the population, or about 11.1 million people in 2010.
+The other 48% of Burkina Faso's population is composed of more than 60 ethnic groups, mainly the Gurunsi, Gurma, Senufo, Lobi, Bobo, Bissa and Fulani.
 The Mossi speak the Mòoré language.

 History

 The Mossi people originated in Burkina Faso, although significant numbers of Mossi live in neighboring countries, including Benin, Côte d'Ivoire, Ghana, Mali, and Togo.
-In 2022, the estimated population of Burkina Faso was 20M+, over 11M of which are Mossi.
+In 2022, the estimated population of Burkina Faso was 20M+, over 11M of whom were Mossi.
 Another 2 million Mossi live in Côte d'Ivoire.

 Origins

 According to oral tradition, the Mossi come from the marriage of a Mamprusi/Dagomba princess, Yennenga, and a Mandé hunter.

 Yennenga was a warrior princess, daughter of a king, Naa Gbewaa, of present-day northern Ghana.
 Gbewaa's tomb is located in Pusiga in the Upper East Region of Ghana.
 The story has it that while exploring her kingdom on horseback, she lost her way and was rescued by Rialé, a solitary Mandé hunter.
 They got married and gave birth to a son, Ouedraogo, who is recognised as the father of Mossi people.